DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 will now return a `403 FORBIDDEN` response.

 4. Create permission definitions which describes how your protected resources can be accessed

+At this point, our services listing is secured, but absolutely no one can access it through the api.
+The next step is to configure the ACL framework in order to describe which entity and fields are accessible and how they can be accessed.

+For the purpose of this demo, we will expose all three fields

 5. Grant permissions to users